 Cubaris sp.
-Rubber Ducky Isopods Care Guide
+Rubber Ducky Isopod Care Guide

-The head and tail of the cubaris sp Rubber Ducky come with a stark coloration of yellow which makes them attractive to breeders.
+The head and tail of the cubaris sp Rubber Ducky come with a stark coloration of yellow, which makes them attractive to breeders.

-They reproduce slowly and they can be found in many vivariums.
+They reproduce slowly, and they can be found in many vivariums.
 If you want them to grow better and live healthier, keep their immediate environment moist and feed them well.

 Rubber Ducky Isopod Size & Appearance

-They are called dwarf isopods which indicates that their sizes are diminutive irrespective of their height.
+They are called dwarf isopods, which indicates that their sizes are diminutive irrespective of their height.

 Caring for Cubaris sp.
 Rubber Ducky Isopod

 Rubber Ducky Isopod Habitat

 The Habitat of the Rubber Ducky isopods is diverse depending on where the breeder resides and his choice of enclosure.
 Starting small is bright for those who want to have their colonies.
 Another suitable habitat for this isopod is a terrarium or vivarium with another species.
 Make sure if you put this cubaris species in a terrarium, you provide a very natural environment with higher humidity.
 Also, ensure you give the proper rotting wood, leaf litter, and organic matter for the rubber ducky to thrive.